 Internationally famed for its beaches, golf courses and tennis centres, Portugal also has an ideal climate for a variety of other outdoor pursuits including surfing, windsurfing, walking and adventure sports.
 Spectators can enjoy top-class football throughout the country, or seek out Portugal’s own brand of bullfighting.

 The outdoor activity scene is rapidly expanding, with many regions now offering paragliding, abseiling, rap jumping, rafting, canyoning, caving, mountain biking and 4WD expeditions.
-There’s most scope in the mountain areas – notably the Serra da Estrela and Peneda-Gerês parks – and on the major rivers (Douro, Mondego and Zêzere), but many of the smaller natural parks and reserves also have local adventure outfits ready to show you the surroundings.
+There’s most scope in the mountain areas – notably the Serra da Estrela and Peneda-Gerês parks – and on the major rivers (Douro, Mondego and Zêzere), but many of the smaller natural parks and reserves also have local adventure outfits.
 It’s always worth contacting operators in advance, since activities are sometimes only for groups and are always heavily subscribed at weekends and during summer holidays.
-Prices vary considerably, but you can expect to pay from €20 for a day’s guided mountain walking, or €50 for whitewater rafting or canyoning.
+Prices vary considerably, but you can expect to pay from €50 for a day’s guided mountain walking, or €50–80 for whitewater rafting or canyoning.

 An unsung glory of central and northern Portugal is its river beaches – you’ll see signs (praia fluvial) everywhere directing you to quiet bends in the local river or to weirs or dramatic gorges.
 Often, the local municipality erects a summer bar (usually open June to September), and there are usually picnic and barbecue areas, and public toilets.
 Many towns also have a summer outdoor swimming pool (piscina), also only open from June to September.
 At indoor municipal pools (open all year) you may have to show your passport, and you’ll have to wear a swimming cap.